 - In 2018, the EESC's ECI Secretariat initiated regular meetings among ECI administrators from all relevant EU institutions (secretariats-general of the European Commission, Council, European Parliament, AFCO and PETI committees, European Committee of the Regions, and Ombudsman) to facilitate the exchange of new information and build up an efficient network of colleagues in the interest of quickly getting information to citizens.

 - The EESC provides information on the initiatives and citizens' rights.
-Its most widely distributed publication – the European Passport to Active Citizenship – has become a popular source of information for the general public and is presented and used at various events organised by EU institutions and civil society organisations.
-The interactive HTML version of the Passport is available in English, French and German.
+Its most widely distributed publication – the European Democracy Passport – has become a popular source of information for the general public and is presented and used at various events organised by EU institutions and civil society organisations.
+The Passport is available in all EU languages, with an interactive HTML version available online in English, French and German.

-- The EESC invites ECI organisers to its plenary sessions, section meetings on particular topics and ECI Group meetings to enable relevant contacts to be made and to facilitate networking, as well as allowing them to keep up to date with organisational issues.
-The EESC was the first to host six out of the seven (finalised and/or ongoing) successful ECIs.
+- The EESC invites ECI organisers to its plenary sessions, section meetings on particular topics and ECI ad hoc group meetings to enable relevant contacts to be made and to facilitate networking, as well as allowing them to keep up to date with organisational issues.

 - The EESC is part of the public hearings organised by the European Parliament on successful ECIs, before the Commission issues its official reply in the form of a communication.
-The European Commission regularly invites ECI Group members to take part in local events organised as part of the ECI communication campaign.
+The European Commission regularly invites ECI ad hoc group members to take part in local events organised under the ECI communication campaign.

 - As part of its partnership scheme, the EESC may offer its premises and rooms to ECI organisers if they intend to hold workshops/seminars as part of their campaign.